IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <td>
 Flag that indicates if primary key constraints should be created for database tables (true by default).
-This functionality is not avaiable for CSV files or SQLite databases.
+This functionality is not available for CSV files or SQLite databases.
 </td>
 </tr>